sudippalash/lang-maker/README.md

         |
         | Provide a route name for language route.
 Example: user.languages
         | Provide a prefix name for language url.
 Example: user/languages
         | If language route use any middleware then provide it or leave empty array.
-Example: ['auth ']
+Example: ['auth']
         */

         'route_name' => 'user.languages',